mowito/lidar_visualizer/README.md

 # lidar_visualizer
-a tool to visualize or simulate lidar
+a tool to visualize or simulate lidar.There are two ways to run this visualizer.One way is python and the other next is web browser.
+# PYTHON WAY:
 ## Requirements
 - `python 3.5+`
 - pygame `pip install pygame`